Though some types of chocolate have antioxidants, not all of them are created equal

 1998: Chocolate is the ultimate comfort food

 Forget pizza and French fries; chocolate may be the ultimate of all comfort foods.
 A study of 330 adults in the United Kingdom suggests that people tend to crave chocolate when they are feeling down, upset or stressed.
-Experts speculate this is because eating chocolate, like all enjoyable foods, gives us a rush of endorphins.
+Experts speculate that this is because eating chocolate, like all enjoyable foods, gives us a rush of endorphins.
 These are the same feel-good chemicals that our bodies release when we exercise.

 2002: Is chocolate a cancer-fighting food?